 Today, many photo viewing and editing programs can display EXIF: Adobe Lightroom, Adobe Photoshop, Adobe Bridge.
 Nikon's native Capture NX-D converter displays shooting parameters in great detail.

-There are sites that allow you to upload an image and see its metadata in expanded form online.
+that allow you to upload an image and see its metadata in expanded form online.
 Examples of such services: https://checkwebsite.pro/exif-online/.
 With their help, you can find information about all shooting parameters, down to the distance at which the lens was focused.

 There is an extension for the Google Chrome browser that allows you to view the EXIF of any image on the web page you open.

 Through EXIF, you can see how many pictures were taken with the camera.
 For example, this is useful when buying used photographic equipment.
 Reception works with Nikon cameras.
 Cameras from other manufacturers do not always prescribe this parameter in EXIF, and it has to be extracted using additional tricks.

 To get the full EXIF data, it is best not to edit the frame on a PC.

 Taken with Nikon D810 and Nikon AF-S 18-35mm f / 3.5-4.5G ED Nikkor.
 This compact, lightweight and affordable full frame lens is great for capturing the landscape on the go.